How Healthcare Costs Work in Australia

 • Public hospital treatment – eligible patients still get this free as public patients regardless of private cover

-Eligibility for Medicare itself — the foundation that all of this sits on top of — is covered separately in our Medicare eligibility article.
+And eligibility for Medicare itself – the foundation everything here sits on top of – is covered separately in our Medicare eligibility article.

 Frequently asked questions